 Now that the rush of the summer is over, it’s time to prepare for the upcoming holiday season.
-With Halloween, Thanksgiving, Black Friday, Cyber Monday, and Christmas, all happening in relatively quick succession, small businesses often neglect their marketing to keep up with customer demand.
+With Halloween, Thanksgiving, Black Friday, Cyber Monday, and Christmas, all happening in relatively quick succession, small businesses often struggle to develop a holiday marketing strategy to keep up with customer demand and holiday shopping.

-Fortunately, there’s never been more support available for small businesses looking to automate their holiday digital marketing campaigns, giving these companies more time to focus on their customers and products.
+Fortunately, there’s never been more support available for small businesses looking to automate a holiday digital marketing campaign, giving these companies more time to focus on their customers and products.

 Running a marketing campaign on autopilot might sound counterintuitive, particularly for people who have been told that digital marketing only works if someone is willing to adapt at a moment’s notice.
 However, during the holiday season, there’s a lot that small businesses can do with their digital marketing without needing to check their metrics continually.

 So, let’s take a look at the best strategies for automating digital marketing campaigns during the holiday season.

 Social Media Posts

 Small businesses often thrive on social media platforms like Facebook, Twitter, and Instagram, but these platforms can be too time-consuming.
 As more companies have taken to using social media to advertise their products and talk to their customers, there is a wide range of tools available to help small business owners automate their holiday posts.

 While these automation tools can’t replace the personal connection businesses have with their followers – and they certainly shouldn’t – they’re a great way to help business owners to reduce the time they need to spend on social media each day.